averykhoo/dotfiles/README.md

 ```

 #   todo
+*   download-only script, modify install script to check for downloads
+*   is x forwarding enabled
+*   set iosevka as terminal font
+*   set terminal opacity to 90%
+*   maybe symlink the xstartup instead of copying it?
+*   firefox / chrome extensions
 *   check nano version instead of just hardcoding rhel
 *   create `offline-install-*.sh` that's called from the main `install-*.sh`